Welcome to Pre-trained NNE#

 ,Y

-, andconsumer_index
+, andconsumer_idx

-store your data (more on them below).Output
+are your data (more on them below).Output

 result